 - Wollenberg A, Barbarot S, Bieber T, Christen-Zaech S, Deleuran M, Fink-Wagner A, et al. Consensus-based European guidelines for treatment of atopic eczema (atopic dermatitis) in adults and children: part I. J Eur Acad Dermatology Venereol.
 2018;32(5):657–682.

 - Wollenberg A, Barbarot S, Bieber T, Christen-Zaech S, Deleuran M, Fink-Wagner A, et al. Consensus-based European guidelines for treatment of atopic eczema (atopic dermatitis) in adults and children: part II.
 J Eur Acad Dermatology Venereol.
 2018;32(6):850–878.

 - Leung DYM.
 New insights into atopic dermatitis: Role of skin barrier and immune dysregulation.
 Allergol Int.
 2013;62(2):151–161.

-This content has been developed independently of the sponsors who have had no editorial input into the content.
-Medthority received educational funding from the sponsor Pfizer in order to help provide its healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.
+This content has been developed by Medthority who previously received funding in order to help provide its healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.